lookupdaily/thermostat/README.md

 I would like to increase the set temperature by a certain amount.

 As a homeonwer,
-so that I can not waste money,
+so that I don't waste money,
 I would like to decrease the set temperature by a certain amount.

 As a landlord,